 The message is permanently deleted and will not show up in the Deleted Items folder.

-At IU, deleted Outlook items are stored on the Exchange server for 180 days.
-Within these 180 days, items can be easily recovered.
+At IU, deleted Outlook items are stored in Exchange Online for seven (7) days.
+Within these seven days, items can be easily recovered.

 Description of the video: